Hutlaw/docsync_template/README.md

 # README: Sync Google Docs to GitHub

 This repository allows you to automatically fetch the HTML of a Google Doc, modify it based on custom configurations (such as tab title, favicon, and alignment), and push the modified HTML to a specified location in a GitHub repository.
 It uses the Google Drive API to access the Google Docs content and GitHub Actions to automate the process.
+All formatting is done on Google Docs, allowing for easy formatting.
+You can keep this repository private and seperate from your site to keep your secrets secure too.

 ---